The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

 One inherent assumption in this estimate is that all galaxies that are still forming stars at the end of the time window were also forming stars at the beginning, and therefore are not in the post-starburst population.
 However, it can be the case that additional galaxies have quenched during that time period, joining the post-starburst population, while more star-formation happens in other galaxies to compensate for the overall star-formation rate.
 Thus this estimate is a conservative lower limit, since it only shows the minimum amount of quenching demanded by the declining global star-formation rate.

 We performed this exercise of estimating the A-star mass density by these two different methods in all redshift bins we used to calculate the luminosity function.
 This is shown in the upper panel of Figure \ref{fig:toy_model}.
-We define the parameter $\eta$, shown in the lower panel of the same figure, as the ratio between the mass density of A stars required by the global star-formation rate to that calculated from luminosity functions.
-This parameter, which has typical values of around $500$, suggests that the massive post-starburst galaxies in our sample account for only a small component of the decline of star formation in the universe.
+We define the parameter $\eta$, shown in the lower panel of the same figure, as the ratio between the mass density of A-stars required by the global star-formation rate to that calculated from luminosity functions.
+This parameter, which has typical values of around $100$, suggests that the massive post-starburst galaxies in our sample account for only a small component of the decline of star formation in the universe.
 The vast majority of this decline must be either in lower luminosity post-starburst galaxies, or in systems in which the star formation declines only gradually.

 Indeed, this calculation contains a number of simplifying assumptions.
 For example, the $A/\mathrm{Total}$ ratio, while assumed to be global, can potentially be a function of luminosity.
 The IMF is simply assumed to be Salpeter.
 The mass-to-light ratio of A-stars are taken from Vega which is an A0 star and therefore is not representative of the whole A-star population.
+In addition, the luminosity functions we have calculated may still have residual selection biases despite all the corrections we have performed, especially in the highest redshift bin.
 Each of these assumptions might easily give a factor of two error to the calculation.
-However, given that the discrepancy between the mass density of A-stars calculated from these two different methods is a few orders of magnitude, our qualitative conclusion is robust.
+However, given that the discrepancy between the mass density of A-stars calculated from these two different methods is about two orders of magnitude, our qualitative conclusion is robust to these uncertain details.